-As has been widely publicized, the recent and ongoing credit and liquidity crisis has resulted in a number of financial institutions recording an unprecedented amount of impairment charges, and we have also been affected by these conditions.
-The liquidity crisis has reduced the market trading activity for many real estate securities, resulting in less liquid markets for those securities.
-These lower valuations have affected us by, among other things, decreasing our net book value and contributing to our decision to record impairment charges during 2007 of approximately \$202.6 million.
+As has been widely publicized, the continued challenging credit and liquidity conditions have resulted in a number of financial institutions recording an unprecedented amount of impairment charges, and we have also been affected by these conditions.
+These challenging conditions have reduced the market trading activity for many real estate securities, resulting in less liquid markets for those securities.
+These lower valuations have affected us by, among other things, decreasing our net book value and contributing to our decision to record impairment charges.